Set sail for a sun-soaked, wind-swept, salty and sandy adventure with a cruise to Southern Caribbean.

 With beauty stretching from coast to coast in the Dominican Republic, there's no shortage of photo ops.
 Perhaps the best one is at Montana Redonda, where you can snap a sweeping panoramic view of the mountains and the sea.
 Ask your local guide to tell you about the region while you take it all in.

-Southern Caribbean cuisine reflects the region's diverse cultural influences, from hearty Latin American dishes based on plantains and rice to east Indian curries and island-inspired takes on British favourites.
-Look for locally owned spots serving humble, authentic dishes – this is where you'll find the region's most distinctive flavours.
+Southern Caribbean cuisine reflects the region's diverse cultural influences, from hearty Latin American dishes based on plantains and rice to east Indian curries and island-inspired takes on British favorites.
+Look for locally owned spots serving humble, authentic dishes — this is where you'll find the region's most distinctive flavors.

-St Maarten is known for its mix of Caribbean flavours.
+St. Maarten is known for its mix of Caribbean flavors.
 The French, east Indian and island influences are the perfect combination for a delicious roadside BBQ stop.
-Visit a lolo – the local term for a barbecue joint – and enjoy freshly grilled lobster.
+Visit a lolo — the local term for a barbecue joint — and enjoy freshly grilled lobster.
 Wash it all down with some guavaberry liqueur.

-Grab a glass of rum to sip your way through the distilleries in St Croix in the US Virgin Islands.
-Home to both Captain Morgan and Cruzan Rum distilleries, you can spend the day learning about the famed Caribbean drink while tasting it right from the source.
+Grab a glass of rum to sip your way through the distilleries in St. Croix in the U.S. Virgin Islands.
+Home to both Captain Morgan and Cruzan Rum distilleries, you can spend the day learning about the famed Caribbean beverage while tasting it right from the source.
 Rum tasting is one of the best things to do when you visit a Southern Caribbean island.